StatisticsL/OnlineDetection/README.md

 install_github("StatisticsL/OnlineDetection/OnlineDetection")

-You can ues "demo_ls.R" to do a simple simulation.
+You can use "demo_ls.R" to do a simple simulation.